SUMMER 2014 Internship Fellowship Award

 - Reference Page with at least two SLU references who can speak to your qualifications, abilities, and career goals.

-- Feel free to include any supporting documents.
+- Feel free to include any additional supporting documents.

-- The following should be sent by e-mail, mail, or fax to Emily McDonnell directly from your internship supervisor:
+- The following should be sent by e-mail, mail, or fax to Emily McDonnell at firstname.lastname@example.org:

 - Written Confirmation of your internship from the internship supervisor or host site.
 Confirmation MUST include the following information: internship start and end dates, the number of hours you will work per week, and compensation.
 (You may submit the proposal without confirmation, but no funds will be disbursed until confirmation is received.)